An1rudha07/my-mew-work/README.md

 ##
-this repoistory is basucally the woek doing to improve my concept and logic regarding --frontend
+this repoistory is basically the work doing to improve my concept and logic regarding --frontend
 --backend